Pylons/pyramid/docs/narr/templates.rst

 -----------------------------

-The exceptions raised by Chameleon templates when a rendering fails are sometimes less than helpful.  :mod:`repoze.bfg` allows you to configure your application development environment so that exceptions generated by Chameleon during template compilation and execution will contain nicer debugging information.
+The exceptions raised by Chameleon templates when a rendering fails are sometimes less than helpful.  :mod:`pyramid` allows you to configure your application development environment so that exceptions generated by Chameleon during template compilation and execution will contain nicer debugging information.